-- 9.2 A candidate who has achieved at the first attempt an average aggregation score of 15 (equivalent to B3) or above for the taught courses and Grade B3 or above for the dissertation or other substantial independent work will be eligible for the award with Merit.
-Where the average aggregation score for the taught courses falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit.
-No discretion can be applied in relation to the grade required for the dissertation or other substantial independent work. - 9.3 A candidate who has achieved at the first attempt an average aggregation score of 18 (equivalent to A5) or above for the taught courses and Grade A5 or above for the dissertation or other substantial independent work will be eligible for the award with Distinction.
-Where the average aggregation score for the taught courses falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.
-No discretion can be applied in relation to the grade required for the dissertation or other substantial independent work. - 10.
-Requirements for the award of a Postgraduate Diploma or Postgraduate Certificate and rules for award of distinction and merit - 10.1 The requirement for the award of a Postgraduate Diploma is an average aggregation score of 9 (equivalent to D3) in 120 credits, with not less than 80 of these credits at Grade D or above. - 10.2 The requirement for the award of a Postgraduate Certificate is an average aggregation score of 9 (equivalent to D3) in 60 credits, with not less than 40 of these credits at Grade D or above. - 10.3 These awards may be granted with Merit or Distinction according to the criteria specified in §9.2 and §9.3 above.
+- 9.1 A candidate will be eligible for the award of the degree on obtaining a grade point average6 of 12 (equivalent to C3) or above in the taught courses described in Regulation 4, with at least 75% of these credits at grade D3 or better, and all credits at grade F or above, and obtaining a grade D or better in the dissertation or other substantial independent work. - 9.2 A candidate who has achieved at the first attempt a grade point average of 15 (equivalent to B3) or above for the taught courses and grade B3 or above for the dissertation or other substantial independent work will be eligible for the award with Merit.
+Where the grade point average for the taught courses falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit.
+No discretion can be applied in relation to the grade required for the dissertation or other substantial independent work. - 9.3 A candidate who has achieved at the first attempt a grade point average of 18 (equivalent to A5) or above for the taught courses and grade A5 or above for the dissertation or other substantial independent work will be eligible for the award with Distinction.
+Where the grade point average for the taught courses falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.
+No discretion can be applied in relation to the grade required for the dissertation or other substantial independent work.

+Requirements for the award of a Postgraduate Diploma or Postgraduate Certificate and rules for award of distinction and merit5

+- 10.1 The requirement for the award of a Postgraduate Diploma is a grade point average6 of 9 (equivalent to D3) in 120 credits, with not less than 80 of these credits at grade D or above. - 10.2 The requirement for the award of a Postgraduate Certificate is a grade point average of 9 (equivalent to D3) in 60 credits, with not less than 40 of these credits at grade D or above. - 10.3 These awards may be granted with Merit or Distinction according to the criteria specified in §9.2 and §9.3 above.

-11. Degrees to which these regulations apply
+11. Degrees8 to which these regulations apply